NatalieTanML/cs536-assignments/assignments/assignment3/README.md

 ### Part B: A walkthrough of a learning bridge

-Before imlpementing a learning switch in P4, let's take a walkthrough of the provided codebase using learning bridge as an exmaple.
+Before implementing a learning switch in P4, let's take a walkthrough of the provided codebase using learning bridge as an exmaple.

 Recall that a simple bridge broadcasts each incoming packet to all ports, except the ingress port.
 A learning bridge optimizes on this simple bridge by dropping all packets that belong to the same segment.
 For example, in the topology earlier, if `h1s1` is communicating with `h2s1`, the switch `s2` will drop any such packets arrivng on its port connected to `s1`.
 It will do so, by maintaining a table that maps the source Ethernet address to the ingress port for each packet it sees.
 Then, for later packets, the switch looks up the table using their desitnation Ethernet address: if the port found is same as ingress port of the incoming packets, indicating that the desitnation resides on the same port the packets came in from, the switch drops such packets; otherwise, it broadcasts them as usual.